zsxr15/Lingua-SafetyBench/README.md

   --risk_type Text-Dominant
 ```

-Use `load_data.py` to load a specific subset of Lingua-SafetyBench.
-The function `load_question_image_pairs()` returns the loaded question-image pairs, while running the script directly from the command line prints a confirmation message after successful loading.
+Refer to the example code.
+The loaded data is returned as question-image pairs.
 ## Supported Arguments

 ### `--dataset_root`